Capillary/ecom-api-document/source/includes/_customer.md

 ### Request Parameters
 Parameter | Description
 --------- | -----------
-MerchantId* | The unique id (GUID) of the merchant in which you want the order is created UserId* | The unique user identifier of the customer to which the order is associated ShippingAddressId* | Unique id of the order shipment that you want to delete
+MerchantId* | string |  The unique id (GUID) of the merchant in which you want the order is created UserId* | string |  The unique user identifier of the customer to which the order is associated ShippingAddressId* | string |  Unique id of the order shipment that you want to delete

-Reset Password with OTP
-Generate Lead